sampsyo/cs6120/content/blog/2019-12-20-Internal-Function-Memoization/index.md

 ## Approach
 In order to scope our project to tangible action items, we separated our idea into smaller milestones.

-*V0.* Transform a recursive fibonacci program into an iterative program
+*V0.* Transform a recursive Fibonacci program into an iterative program

-*V1.* Transform a recursive program with an arbitrary combination of elements on return (e.g., fibonacci was f(n-1) + f(n-2))
+*V1.* Transform a recursive program with an arbitrary combination of elements on return (e.g., Fibonacci was f(n-1) + f(n-2))

 *V2.* Expand scope of input set of valid programs to two-dimensional DP programs